danctila/my-school/README.md

 Type these commands in this order into this new terminal window:
 1. `cd backend`
 2. `npm start`
+3. In the backend folder, enter the file server.js and press `ctrl s` just to save the file

 After these commands, the backend server should start and the site https://localhost:8081 should be prompted in the terminal.
 If the server is correctly configured, the terminal should say "listening..."